California Public Sector CIO Academy 2026 Banner

 Monica Hernandez

-Deputy Director, Communications & Stakeholder Relations
+Deputy Director, Communications and Stakeholder Relations

 Department of Technology